kelseyhightower/standalone-kubelet-tutorial/README.md

 ### Verification

 At this point `app` version `0.2.0` is up and running.
-Make a HTTP request to the `app` using the localhost address:
+Make a HTTP request to the `app` pod using the localhost address:

 ```
 curl http://127.0.0.1